pierrediedhiou/cybersecurity-journey/glossary.md

 (ex: "Hello", "password123")
 - **src attribute** — HTML attribute that specifies the path to an external JavaScript file to be loaded into a web page
+- **Sequencer** — A Burp Suite tool that assesses the randomness of tokens such as session cookies and generated values to identify weak randomness vulnerabilities
+- **Session Cookie** — A unique identifier stored in the browser that authenticates a user's session with a web application
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to